-Airlines, hotels and ground transport companies will be putting in new protocols around cleanliness and customer safety.
-We are already seeing how some are responding, or have promised to respond, once travel returns.
+We are already seeing how some hotels are responding, or have promised to respond, once travel returns.
 Marriott Hotels recently launched a “Global Cleanliness Council” to address guest concerns and advance their current levels of cleanliness standards in order to enhance customer safety.
 Marriott guests can expect to see things like more signage in lobbies enforcing social distancing rules and spaced out furniture in communal areas.

 “We are living in a new age, with COVID-19 front and center for our guests and our associates,” said Arne Sorenson, President and Chief Executive Officer, Marriott International.
 “We are grateful for the trust our guests have shown us through the years.
 We want our guests to understand what we are doing today and planning for in the near future in the areas of cleanliness, hygiene and social distancing so that when they walk through the doors of one of our hotels, they know our commitment to their health and safety is our priority.
 It’s equally important to us that our associates know the changes we are making to help safeguard their health as they serve our guests.”